32 Share-based payments

 The maximum default risk of the financial instruments held by MLP corresponds to the carrying amount.

-With the exception of the disclosures in line with IFRS 7.36-39 (b), the disclosures on the type and severity of risks resulting from financial instruments (IFRS 7.31-42) are included in the risk report of the joint management report and in Note 35.
+With the exception of the disclosures in line with IFRS 7.35-39 (b) (with the exception of 7.35B (c)), the disclosures on the type and severity of risks resulting from financial instruments (IFRS 7.31-42) are included in the risk report of the joint management report and in Note 34.

 The tables below show the maturity structure of financial liabilities with contractually fixed terms to maturity: